elastic/cloudbeat/dev-docs/ELK-Deployment.md

   ```

 ## Elastic Cloud Deployment
 This is the recommended way to deploy the stack for development and testing purposes.
-As it dosn't require any local resources, configuration, and maintenance.
+As it doesn't require any local resources, configuration, and maintenance.
 You can just spin up a new deployment, and connect to it:

 Spin up Elastic stack using [cloud](https://cloud.elastic.co/home) or [staging](https://staging.found.no/home) (which will be deleted after 14 days)